-25 things to look forward to this fall on LI
+26 things you must do this fall on LI

 Rise of the Jack O'Lanterns at Old Westbury Gardens(Credit: TheRise.org)

 The Rise of the Jack O'Lanterns at Old Westbury Gardens (71 Old Westbury Rd.) in Old Westbury lights up the night in October.
-The exhibit features more than 5,000 hand-carved jack o'lanterns created by professional artists and sculptors on display throughout a 1/3-mile trail.
-New for 2016: Double the number of carved 100+ pound pumpkins on display, new jack o'lantern structures featuring classic characters from movie favorites, including ones that will make you feel like you're in a galaxy far, far away and four live-carving stations.
+The exhibit features more than 5,000 hand-carved jack-o'-lanterns created by professional artists and sculptors on display throughout a 1/3-mile trail.
+New for 2016: Double the number of carved 100-pound-plus pumpkins on display, new jack-o'-lantern structures featuring classic characters from movie favorites, including ones that will make you feel like you're in a galaxy far, far away, and four live-carving stations.
 The event takes place Oct.
 7-9, 14-16, 20-23 and 27-30; $26 adults, $22 children ages 3-12, free children 2 and younger; therise.org.

 Ghostly Gala at Long Island Children's Museum(Credit: Long Island Children's Museum)